Brad Tavares: Ultimate Fighting Championship

 Tavares faced Israel Adesanya on July 6, 2018, at The Ultimate Fighter 27 Finale.
 He lost the fight via unanimous decision.

 Tavares was expected to face Ian Heinisch on October 26, 2019, at UFC Fight Night 162 However, Heinisch withdrew from the bout, leading Tavares to replace Krzysztof Jotko against Edmen Shahbazyan at UFC 244 on November 2, 2019.
 He lost the fight via knockout in the first round.

 Tavares was scheduled to face Antônio Carlos Júnior on March 14, 2020, at UFC Fight Night 170.
 However, Tavares was forced to pull out of the fight due to an anterior cruciate ligament (ACL) injury.
 The bout with Antônio Carlos Júnior was rescheduled for on January 24, 2021 at UFC 257.
 Tavares won the fight via unanimous decision.

 Tavares faced Omari Akhmedov on July 10, 2021, at UFC 264.
 He won the fight via split decision.

 Tavares was scheduled to face Brendan Allen on December 4, 2021, at UFC on ESPN 31.
 He eventually pulled out in mid November and was replaced by Roman Dolidze.

 Tavares next faced Dricus du Plessis at UFC 276 on July 2, 2022.
 He lost the fight via unanimous decision.

 Tavares was scheduled to face Gregory Rodrigues on January 21, 2023, at UFC 283.
 However, Tavares withdrawn from the bout due to an injury.

-Tavares is scheduled to face Bruno Silva on April 22, 2023, at UFC Fight Night 222.
+Tavares to faced Bruno Silva on April 22, 2023, at UFC Fight Night 222.
+He lost the fight via technical knockout in the first round.

+Tavares faced former UFC Middleweight Champion Chris Weidman at UFC 292 on August 19, 2023.
+He won the fight via unanimous decision.